About us

 Our story

-In 2000 a small group of local people with a passion for land conservation started exploring how to preserve a beautiful, undeveloped 52-acre wetland and pine forest near downtown Chippewa Falls, Wisconsin.
-After learning about other land trusts, we incorporated Chippewa County Land Conservancy (CCLC) as a land trust (a 501(c) (3) non-profit conservation organization) in 2001.
+In the year 2000, a small group of local people with a passion for land conservation began exploring how to preserve a beautiful, undeveloped 52-acre wetland and pine forest near downtown Chippewa Falls, Wisconsin.
+After learning about other land trusts in the state, the group incorporated as a 501(c) (3) non- profit conservation organization in 2001 and named themselves the Chippewa County Land Conservancy.

 Joas Park Nature Preserve, photo by @dezlezotte